Alonsomelendrez1222/Intelligent-Circulation-Collapse-Dynamics/docs/OUTLINE.md

 The Rayleigh-Plateau instability is valuable as a conceptual analogy because it shows how small perturbations in a continuous stream can either decay or amplify depending on system parameters.
 In the project, this analogy should support the intuition of instability, while the traffic-specific equations should remain based on conservation of vehicles, flow-density relationships, and network dynamics.

-Use the analogy to explain perturbation growth.

-Avoid claiming that surface tension directly exists in traffic.
-Instead, identify the traffic equivalent as interaction pressure, braking response, capacity limits, and driver reaction delays.

-Connect the analogy to stop-and-go waves: disturbances that appear small locally can propagate and amplify across the system.

 ---